Expertium/expertium.github.io/Benchmark.md

 ### Superiority

 The metrics presented above can be difficult to interpret.
-In order to make it easier to understand how algorithms perform relative to each other, the image below shows the percentage of users for whom algorithm A (row) has a lower RMSE (bins) than algorithm B (column).
+In order to make it easier to understand how algorithms perform relative to each other, the image below shows the percentage of users for whom algorithm A (row) has a lower log loss than algorithm B (column).
 For example, GRU-P-short has a 96.1% superiority over Ebisu v2, meaning that for 96.1% of all collections in this benchmark, GRU-P-short can estimate the probability of recall more accurately than Ebisu.

 ![Superiority-small-9999-collections](https://github.com/user-attachments/assets/069776be-001a-46a3-b92b-9c0fecbe7ff6)